-The amount of calories an adult dog needs depends on age, metabolism, and activity.ย An estimate on how much food a dog should eat in a day and how many calories they need to sustain optimal health can be calculated with a few simple math formulas.
+The amount of calories an adult dog needs will depend on age, metabolism, and activity.
+A few simple math formulas are needed to calculate an estimate on how much food an adult dog should eat in a day and how many calories they need to sustain optimal health.

 Example 1